Standby power: Measuring standby power

 The power wasted in standby must go somewhere; it is dissipated as heat.
-The temperature, or simply perceived warmth, of a device on standby long enough to reach a stable temperature gives some idea of power wasted.
+The temperature, or perceived warmth, of a device on standby long enough to reach a stable temperature gives some idea of power wasted.

-For most home applications, wattmeters give a good indication of energy used, and some indication of standby consumption.
+For most home applications, wattmeters give a good indication of energy used and some indication of standby consumption.

 A wattmeter is used to measure electrical power.
 Inexpensive plugin wattmeters, sometimes described as energy monitors, are available from prices of around US$10.
 Some more expensive models for home use have remote display units.
 In the US wattmeters can often also be borrowed from local power authorities or a local public library.
 Although accuracy of measurement of low AC current and quantities derived from it, such as power, is often poor, these devices are nevertheless indicative of standby power, if sensitive enough to register it.
 Some home power monitors simply specify an error figure such as 0.2%, without specifying the parameter subject to this error (e.g., voltage, easy to measure), and without qualification.
 Errors of measurement at the low standby powers used from about 2010 (i.e., less than a few watts) may be a very large percentage of the actual value—accuracy is poor.
 Modification of such meters to read standby power has been described and discussed in detail (with oscilloscope waveforms and measurements).
 Essentially, the meter's shunt resistor, used to generate a voltage proportional to load current, is replaced by one of value typically 100 times larger, with protective diodes.
 Readings of the modified meter have to be multiplied by the resistance factor (e.g. 100), and maximum measurable power is reduced by the same factor.

 Professional equipment capable of (but not specifically designed for) low-power measurements clarifies typically that the error is a percentage of full-scale value, or a percentage of reading plus a fixed amount, and valid only within certain limits.

 In practice, accuracy of measurements by meters with poor performance at low power levels can be improved by measuring the power drawn by a fixed load such as an incandescent light bulb, adding the standby device, and calculating the difference in power consumption.

 Less expensive wattmeters may be subject to significant inaccuracy at low current (power).
 They are often subject to other errors due to their mode of operation: